RT @HireUTexas: Join tomorrow's 1-hour discussion group to gain support & connect with others while learning strategies to manage stress &…

 It’s not just your major that matters!
 Make yourself marketable by gaining a variety of experiences in college.
 Read a few inspiring stories by professionals whose experiences led to great careers.

-Contact a Vick Center career counselor today to find out how you can turn your major into a career.
+Contact a Texas Career Engagement career counselor today to find out how you can turn your major into a career.